Savings vs Spending Ratio Score

 Where to go next

 This calculation rarely sits alone in a planning exercise.
-If you're running these numbers, you'll probably also want the savings rate calculator, the annual savings growth calculator, and the financial health dashboard — each one answers a different question in the same territory.
-Treating them as a set rather than in isolation usually produces a more honest picture.
+If you're running these numbers, related tools include the savings rate calculator, the annual savings growth calculator, and the financial health dashboard — each one answers a different question in the same territory.

 Your savings to spending ratio is 16.67%, comparing £500 in monthly savings against £3,000 in monthly spending.